 Some random selections of Tofinho.
 Blue water, sharp cutting beach rocks:

 yet unidentified hard beach fruits that someone says might be cluster figs, Ficus racemosa.

 One day met some nice puppers from a neighbor property at the beach:

 Our host was practicing a new art of fishing by launching frozen shrimp out of a compressed air cannon:

 Not far from the pristine tourist beach of Tofo, there is a monument on the hill, in some disrepair.
-A truncated pyramid with a fist reaching out, a revolutionary star and a prisoner’s ball.
+It consists of a truncated pyramid with a fist reaching out, a revolutionary star and a prisoner’s ball.
 At the monument itself, there is a total lack of a signage with indications.

-The monument commemerates the murder of political prisoners by PIDE, the secret police of the Portuguese Dictatorship, before or during the war of independence.
-Reason being, not far from that place, below there is hole or tube where the dead prisoners were dumped to the sea (which should also be marked with a plaque, according to below).
+The monument commemerates the murder of political prisoners by PIDE, the secret police of the Portuguese Dictatorship, before the war of independence.
+Reason being, not far from that place, below there a hole and tube where the prisoners were dumped to the sea (which should also be marked with a plaque, according to the article below).